How to Save Money on Your Next Disney Trip

 No. 2: Bring your own food and drinks

 Theme parks are notorious for inflated food and drink costs, and Disney parks and resorts are no exception.
 In fact, dinner at California Grill (at Disney’s Contemporary Resort in Florida) costs $89 per adult and $39 per child.
 That’s $256 for a family of four with two adults and two kids —not including tip or tax.
 The LendingTree survey found that 56% of Disney goers who racked up debt found that in-park food and beverages were more expensive than expected or budgeted for.

 “The good news, however, is that you can make those high prices a moot point by bringing your own food and drinks along with you,” Schulz says.
 “It may add a little bit of extra work to your vacation, but the amount of money you can save makes this absolutely worth the effort.”

 If nothing else, try bringing easily portable items, like water bottles and snacks, to save your dollars for the experience of having a good meal in a restaurant.

 Rewards credit cards can go a long way in helping you save money.
 And to save money on a Disney trip in particular, Schulz says you may want to consider the Disney® Premier Visa® Credit Card.

 With this card, you can earn a $300 statement credit after you spend $1,000 on purchases in the first three months from account opening.
-Plus, you can also get extra discounts and rewards on select purchases at Disney locations and a special intro APR of 0% for the first six months on select Disney vacation packages or purchase of a real estate interest, including a Member Add On, in a Disney Vacation Club® Resort, provided your account is not past due on the purchase date., followed by a 16.99% to 25.99% variable APR.
+Plus, you can also get extra discounts and rewards on select purchases at Disney locations and a special intro APR of 0% Promo APR for the first six months following the purchase date on select Disney vacation packages or purchase of a real estate interest, including a Member Add On, in a Disney Vacation Club® Resort, provided your account is not past due on the purchase date., followed by a 18.99% to 27.99% APR.
 The card does come with a $49 annual fee, but Schulz says it’s worth considering.

 No. 4: Hunt for discounts